You've got questions, we've got answers!

 How do I get in touch with the summer camp director?

-The best way to get in touch with our summer camp director, Frank Townsend, is by e-mail.
-His e-mail is email@example.com.
+The best way to get in touch with our summer camp director, Beth Jones, is by e-mail.
+Her e-mail is firstname.lastname@example.org.

 Where do I send my camper's paperwork?